benhoIIand/grunt-cache-bust/README.md

     separator: '.',                               // The separator between the original file name and hash
     queryString: false                            // Use a query string for cache busting instead of rewriting files
     outputDir: ''                                 // Directory where all hashed assets will be copied.
 Is relative to baseDir
-    clearOutputDir: false                         // Clear output directory.
-If outputDir was not set clear will not work }
+    clearOutputDir: false,                        // Clear output directory.
+If outputDir was not set clear will not work
+    urlPrefixes: ['http://owncdn.test.com/path']  // Array of Url + Path of own CDNs where hashed files are uploaded to.
+}
 ```